-- I. Program or curriculum change as it will appear in the catalog. - II.
+- I. Program or curriculum change as it will appear in the catalog. (see page 3 of this Attachment) - II.
 Course Information - A. Rationale for the requested change. - B. What impact will the change have on staffing, on other programs, budget, and space allocation? - 1.
 Within the department requesting the change. - 2.
-Outside the department. - C. Effective date or term. - D. When applicable, state with which departments you have specifically coordinated this change? - Note: A syllabus should accompany each course proposal.
-The syllabus should contain the objectives of the course, a summary of course content, and bibliography of resources.
+Outside the department. - C. Effective date or term. - D. When applicable, state with which departments you have specifically coordinated this change?
+(If unable to identify coordinating departments that change affects, Academic Affairs can offer assistance in identifying course use.)